 Additional Platforms, Content Aggregators, Etc.

-There are a number of online technology platforms and RSS aggregators that can act as secondary traffic generation sources.
-Some are free or provide free accounts, and some are more suitable for enterprise-level applications.
+There are a number of online web platforms and content aggregators that can act as second-tier traffic generation sources.
+Some are free or provide free plans, and some are more suitable for enterprise-level applications.

-For example, here is a content aggregator site that lets you add your WordPress site feed …
+For example, here is a content aggregator site that allows you to add your WordPress site feed …

-RebelMouse is an aggregator for your RSS feeds and social profiles.
-Your content is displayed in a Pinterest-like format and users can follow your RebelMouse account.
+RebelMouse is a news aggregator for your social profiles and RSS feeds.
+Your content is displayed in a Pinterest-like format and users can follow your own RebelMouse account.

-There are many different platforms you can add to your own web traffic blueprint.
-Please contact us if you need assistance exploring some of these, or to discuss a configuration strategy to suit your needs.
+There are many different technologies and third-party applications you can incorporate into your traffic blueprint.
+Please feel free to contact us if you would like to explore your options and discuss a strategy to suit your needs.

-After you have configured your server settings and set up external site accounts, it’s time to configure WordPress.
+Once you have configured your server settings and set up external service accounts, it’s time to configure your site.

-The first step in configuring your site for traffic is to ensure that your global settings have been set up correctly.
+The first step in configuring your WordPress site for traffic is to make sure that its global settings have been set up correctly.

-Let’s go over some of the important points.
+Let’s go over some of the important areas.

-By default, WordPress includes a Settings menu that allows you to modify your site’s global settings …
+The WordPress administration area contains a Settings section that allows you to configure your site’s main settings …

-The Writing Settings section contains an important and often overlooked built-in traffic notification system …
+The Writing Settings area contains a powerful and frequently overlooked automated traffic notification system …

 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you or your webmaster have specifically chosen to discourage search engines from indexing your site, then your site will automatically ping the services entered into the Update Services text area
+Unless you or your webmaster have specifically configured your site settings to discourage search engines from indexing your site – see next section, then your site will automatically ping the update services entered into the Update Services section